Average Cost of Car Insurance in Texas

 Amount of Coverage

 How much car insurance do you need?
 The amount may be based on your personal preference or your state’s minimum car insurance requirements.
-But in general, the more coverage you have, the more expensive your policy will likely be.
+But in general, the more coverage you have, the more expensive your policy will probably be.

 Related: Car Insurance Terms, Explained